 The Northern Plains UAS Test Site, which administers Vantis, is housed under the North Dakota Department of Commerce.
 Breaking down the barrier of entry to BVLOS flights means economic development at every level for North Dakotans.

-Vantis will be utilizing North Dakota's statewide fiber optic network to connect its Mission and Network Operations Center (MNOC) to UAS operations around the state with a secure, private connection.
+Vantis is utilizing North Dakota's statewide fiber optic network to connect its Mission and Network Operations Center (MNOC) to UAS operations around the state with a secure, private connection.

 Participating in BEYOND